YC-backed Tango Builder wants to use aerospace engineering to build a house – TechCrunch

 Diz is legitimately a nice chap, and totally not the kind of aerospace engineer who goes around talking about how aerospace solved everything a century ago (okay, maybe just a tad of that).
 But the interaction and followup conversation got him thinking about what aerospace as a field had solved, and whether some of those techniques could be used in other domains.

 Diz and his roommate kept talking over the years, and eventually, the two formed Tango Builder.
 Tango’s main premise is to bring more sophisticated engineering techniques to construction, improving performance and quality while lowering costs.
-It’s part of the current YC batch, and previously raised a small seed round which included participation from Tracy Young, cofounder and CEO of PlanGrid.
+It’s part of the current YC batch, and previously raised a small seed round, which included participation from Tracy Young, co-founder and CEO of PlanGrid.

-The two plus one employee have already worked on a handful of projects with some early promising results.
+The two, plus one employee, have already worked on a handful of projects, with some early promising results.
 Tango helped to design a hospital for COVID-19 patients in Ecuador that saw total savings of $1 million by lowering structural costs by a third.
-They consulted on the creation of a justice center in Mexico, and were able to reduce the required steel in the project down by 40%.
+They consulted on the creation of a justice center in Mexico, and were able to reduce the required steel in the project by 40%.
 And they used their platform to optimize wall thickness in a masonry home to bring total cost down by 15%.
 All numbers are reported by the company and have not been independently verified.

 There is a heavy focus on structural integrity (as there should be in construction), but Tango particularly shines around seismic modeling.
 While earthquakes are perhaps most pronounced in places like California and Mexico, both of which suffered major tremors this past week, earthquakes are a lingering threat throughout the world, and buildings need to be designed to handle them even if they are rare.

-Diz and his team want to give designers better tools to model what happens in different scenarios while understanding the tradeoffs of various building materials and designs.
+Diz and his team want to give designers better tools to model what happens in different scenarios while understanding the trade-offs of various building materials and designs.
 “You’re building with steel stock, but it’s much more expensive now, so it’s up to the user or the owner to decide which of the paths he wants to take,” he said.
-Safety is always important, but how much steel do you place in a building which might see an earthquake once a century?
+Safety is always important, but how much steel do you place in a building that might see an earthquake once a century?
 That’s what Tango wants to help answer.

-Beyond improving structural modeling, Tango’s big ambition is to find additional efficiencies in the construction process by helping everyone involved with construction to work together through a better workflow.
+Beyond improving structural modeling, Tango’s big ambition is to find additional efficiencies in the construction process by helping everyone involved with construction work together through a better workflow.
 “Each person has benefits from the platform, the architect will get the approvals … faster, the engineer can focus on the creative side of things, the contractor” can bid earlier knowing what design is coming, Diz explained.
-Saving time in all these processes ultimately translates directly to a project’s bottom-line.
+Saving time in all these processes ultimately translates directly to a project’s bottom line.

 It’s very early days of course, with just Diz, his co-founder Juan Aleman, and one employee “working extremely hard.”
 The hope though is that melding some aerospace engineering techniques with a much more robust and technical platform will help push construction to better quality while saving costs as well.
 After all, aerospace did all this a century ago.